-At the time of his retirement, family, colleagues, friends and former students of Dr. Bohan's established a fund for a lectureship in his honor.
-However, Dr. Bohan protested such recognition, and it was not until nearly ten years later, that the first lecture was delivered in 1947.
-Since that time, there has been a long history of Peter T. Bohan lectures.
+At the time of his retirement, Dr. Bohan's family, friends, colleagues and former students established a lectureship fund in his honor.
+However, Dr. Bohan protested such recognition.
+It was not until 1947, nearly ten years later, that the first of many Peter T. Bohan Lectures was delivered.

 Over time, the Peter T. Bohan Lectureship has evolved to become an annual common reading program that culminates in a lecture event.
 The KUMC One Book program launched in 2016 and its mission is to strengthen the KUMC campus community by engaging students, faculty and staff in a shared discussion and reflection on a common text.
 The program explores ways to improve health, as only we can, through social change and community responsibility.